bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 		- [ ] Conversions in Converters and Populators
 		- [ ] UI logic and Behavior in Pages, Views,Tags, JavaScript and CSS files
 - [ ] DTOs are defined in beans.xml files and not directly as pojos
+- [ ] For self-hosted projects, no changes are being done directly on standard extensions

 ## Extensions
 - [ ] Naming conventions are respected